esteinig/cerebro/README.md

 ## Dependencies

-`Cerebro` is built with many ingenious software libraries and scientific engineering dependencies that can be outputted in structured `toml` and citation `bibtex` format using `cerebro cite --outdir plz_cite/`.
+`Cerebro` is built with many ingenious software libraries and scientific engineering dependencies that can be outputted in structured `toml` and citation `bibtex` format using `cerebro cite --outdir cite_me_plz`.

 Please make sure to cite the range of tools used in your application of `Cerebro` to scientific or other academic metagenomic publications.
 More on these dependencies and citation formats can be found [in the documentation]().